ZhuoyuanJiang/fashion-retrieval-agent/README.md

 ### CPU run (laptop verification)

 **Optional, CPU-only.** If you cloned the repo and want to make sure the code works *before* committing to a real GPU run, this is the path.
-Smoke runs use mock/oracle VLMs (no real model needed) and complete in seconds; unit tests are persistent regression checks for the data loader, encoder, index, and eval components. **Skip this subsection if you only want the R@K numbers** — go straight to [§Full single-GPU run on a server](#full-single-gpu-run-on-a-server) below.
+Smoke runs use mock/oracle VLMs (no real model needed) and complete in seconds; unit tests are checks that live in `tests/` and rerun on every change, to catch when a previously-working component (data loader, encoder, index, eval) silently breaks. **Skip this subsection if you only want to replicate the R@10 numbers, or if you prefer to go straight to using a GPU** — see [§Full single-GPU run on a server](#full-single-gpu-run-on-a-server) below.

 The baseline code runs in a dedicated **conda** env (separate from the dataset-exploration `data_exploration/venv/` above):